Souvid Datta: Photo Industry Questions Itself After Scandal

 Six other judges from various juries did not return TIME's requests for comment.
 Two asked for more time before commenting.

 But the problem of photo manipulation and plagiarism cannot necessarily be solved by changing contest conditions.
-Those processes can't control "an individual's decision to lack transparency," says Visura's Latorney — and, as the Pulitzer Center's Hudley puts it, every profession has "its share of cheaters.
+Those processes can't control "an individual's decision to lack transparency," says Visura's Letorney — and, as the Pulitzer Center's Hudley puts it, every profession has "its share of cheaters.
 Journalism—and photojournalism—is no exception."

 Bouckaert agrees that one of the sad lessons of what happened with Souvid Datta is that, though "most photographers I work with work very hard and adhere to very high ethics,” lapses can pass unnoticed amid success.